AmyShackles/Resources/README.md

 # Resources I've Gathered
 Resources I've gathered

+## Note: The wiki is a more easily searchable version: https://github.com/AmyShackles/Resources/wiki

 ## Notes I've Taken (on Lambda lectures, outside lectures, books I'm reading):
 Turned it into a website, so it can now be found at https://notes-for-great-good.netlify.com